harryzcy/act-images/SECURITY.md

 ## Reporting a Vulnerability

-To report a security issue, please report it by email to `security@zcy.dev`.
+To report a security issue through email, please report to `security@zcy.dev`.
 Please include the repository name **"act-images"** anywhere in your email.

+### Private Reporting on GitHub

+Private vulnerability reporting on GitHub is enabled for this repository.